 To be admitted to Southern Technical College (STC), a prospective student must complete an interview with a Southern Technical College Admissions Representative and submit a completed enrollment agreement.
 All applicants must have proof of standard high school graduation or completion of a General Equivalency Diploma (GED).
 Only students who possess a standard high school diploma or have completed equivalent coursework as certified by the applicable state department of education shall be eligible for admission to Southern Technical College.
-Proof of high school graduation must be provided prior to enrollment but no later than the last day of the drop/add period.
+Proof of high school graduation must be provided prior to the student's first day of attendance.
 The following documents are valid proof of graduation:

-- copy of high school diploma or GED certificate; - official or unofficial high school or GED transcripts; - signed affidavit of successful home school completion pursuant to F.S.
-1002.; - letter from Board of Education stating student graduated (for home school students); - official college transcripts listing high school name/GED information; - copy of form DD 214 (Certificate of Release or Discharge from Active Duty).
+- Copy of high school diploma or GED certificate; - Official or unofficial high school or GED transcripts; - Signed affidavit of successful home school completion pursuant to F.S.
+1002.; - Letter from Board of Education stating student graduated (for home school students); - Official college transcripts listing high school name/GED information; - Signed letter from the high school on school letterhead including the graduation date and the type of diploma granted; - Copy of form DD 214 (Certificate of Release or Discharge from Active Duty).